Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Published:

-A mobile card terminal is mandatory today for food trucks, street-food stalls and market traders in Switzerland: around 91 % of Swiss consumers prefer contactless payments.
-The right device needs an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards and TWINT.
-For Swiss SMEs, costs depending on the provider are typically monthly rental from approx. CHF 9–25 or a one-off purchase from approx. CHF 79–200, plus transaction fees of typically 1.3–2.5 % per payment.
+A mobile card terminal is currently a must for food trucks, street food stalls, and market vendors in Switzerland: around 91 % of Swiss consumers prefer contactless payments.
+The right device needs an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards, as well as TWINT.
+For Swiss SMEs, the costs are, depending on the provider, a monthly rental starting from approx. EUR 9–25 or a one-off purchase starting from approx. EUR 79–200, plus transaction fees of typically 1.3–2.5 % per payment.

-This guide shows you step by step which requirements a terminal for mobile food service operations must meet, which card types and payment methods are relevant in Switzerland, how to ensure connectivity on the move and what the solution actually costs you.
+This guide shows you step-by-step what requirements a terminal for mobile catering use and events must meet, which card types and payment methods are relevant in Switzerland, how you ensure connectivity on the go, and what the solution concrete costs you.

 1. Why a mobile terminal is indispensable for food trucks and market stalls

-Anyone selling at a weekly market, at a festival or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
+Anyone who sells at a weekly market, at a festival, or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
 In Switzerland, cashless payment has become the standard in recent years.
-The Swiss Payment Monitor 2024 shows that debit and credit cards as well as TWINT are the most used payment methods.
-Those who only accept cash lose sales every day.
+The Swiss Payment Monitor 2024 shows that debit and credit cards, as well as TWINT, are the most used payment methods.
+Anyone who exclusively accepts cash loses revenue daily.

-A mobile card terminal solves this problem: it is wireless, battery-powered and connects to the payment network via mobile network or WLAN.
-You can switch it on in the food truck in the morning and recharge it again in the evening after the last market day.
-No power connection, no LAN cable, no dependence on a fixed location.
-For mobile food service businesses, this is the basic requirement to be able to offer all payment methods that Swiss customers expect.
+A mobile card terminal solves this problem: it is wireless, battery-operated, and connects to the payment network via cellular communication or WLAN.
+You can switch it on in the food truck in the morning and recharge it in the evening after the last market day.
+No power connection, no LAN cable, no dependency on a fixed location.
+For mobile catering businesses, this is the basic prerequisite for being able to offer all payment methods that Swiss customers expect.

 2. Requirements for a food truck terminal: battery, 4G, robustness, compactness

-Not every mobile terminal is suitable for the tough day-to-day life on the road.
-Food truck operators and market traders work under conditions that differ significantly from a shop.
+Not every mobile terminal is suitable for the tough everyday life on the street.
+Food truck operators and market vendors work under conditions that differ significantly from a retail store.
 The following four criteria are crucial.

 Battery life

 A typical market day lasts 8–12 hours.
-The terminal must manage this period without recharging, even with high transaction volume.
-Make sure the manufacturer specifies a capacity of at least 2’500 mAh or a runtime of 300+ transactions per charge.
-Terminals with an integrated receipt printer use more power – if you print receipts, expect a shorter runtime.
+The terminal must manage this period of time without recharging, even with a high transaction volume.
+Make sure that the manufacturer specifies a capacity of at least 2,500 mAh or a running time of 300+ transactions per charge.
+Terminals with integrated receipt printers consume more power – if you print receipts, expect a shorter running time.

-At markets and festivals there is rarely stable WLAN.
-An integrated SIM card with 4G connection is therefore essential for mobile businesses.
-Most providers in Switzerland supply their terminals with a preinstalled SIM, with data transmission included in the rental price or purchase price.
-Additional roaming or data costs generally do not apply within Switzerland.
+At markets and festivals, there is rarely stable WLAN.
+An integrated SIM card with a 4G connection is therefore mandatory for mobile businesses.
+Most providers in Switzerland deliver their terminals with a pre-installed SIM, where data transmission is included in the rental price or purchase price.
+Additional roaming or data costs usually do not apply within Switzerland.

 Robustness

-A food truck terminal is exposed to grease splashes, moisture, heat and occasional impacts.
-Housings made of robust plastic with rubber protection, splash protection and a scratch-resistant display are important.
-Glass displays without protection can quickly be damaged in day-to-day food service.
-Some providers offer protective cases as accessories.
+A food truck terminal is exposed to grease splatters, moisture, heat, and occasional impacts.
+Enclosures made of robust plastic with rubber protection, splash protection, and a scratch-resistant display are important.
+Glass displays without protection can quickly be damaged in everyday catering.
+Some providers offer protective covers as accessories.

 Compactness

 Space is limited on a food truck counter.
-A terminal in smartphone format (approx. 15 × 8 cm) can be placed easily next to the till, grill and drinks.
-Larger devices with an integrated printer are more practical for printed receipts, but need more space.
+A terminal in smartphone format (approx. 15 × 8 cm) can be easily placed next to the cash register, grill, and drinks.
+Larger devices with integrated printers are indeed more practical for printed receipts, but require more space.

 3. Which card types must the terminal accept?

-Switzerland is currently undergoing a transition in debit cards.
-The previous Maestro card from Mastercard and V Pay from Visa have, for several years, been gradually replaced by the new successors Debit Mastercard and Visa Debit.
-Maestro cards are no longer newly issued by Swiss banks, but existing cards continue to work until the expiry date printed on them.
+Switzerland is currently going through a transition phase with debit cards.
+The previous Maestro card from Mastercard and V Pay from Visa have been gradually replaced for several years by the new successors, Debit Mastercard and Visa Debit.
+Maestro cards are no longer re-issued by Swiss banks, but existing cards continue to run until their printed expiry date.
 This transition affects you directly as a food truck operator: your terminal must accept both the old and the new card types.

 Payment method | Type | Relevance for food trucks |